hushmirror/hush3/doc/tor.md

+# Warning

-*** Warning: Do not assume Tor support does the correct thing in Hush; better Tor support is a future feature goal. ***
+ Do not assume Tor support works perfectly in Hush; better Tor support is currently being worked on.

-# TOR SUPPORT IN HUSH
+# Hush + Tor

 It is possible to run Hush as a Tor hidden service, and connect to such services.